tuzig/www.terminal7.dev/content/pricing.md

   - name: "Terminal7 Core"
     subtitle: "Desktop & Web"
     price: "Free"
+    price_note: "/life"
-    best_for: "Devs looking for a modern terminal multiplexer"
+    best_for: "Devs looking for a simple & powerful terminal multiplexer"
     class: "core"
     description: "Three projects make Terminal7: the web app, the daemon and the signaling server.
 All are open source and the first two easy to install.
 Terminal7 is a community effort to revolutionize the terminal.
 We welcome new contributors and are happy to help on our discord server."
     features: